 When a warrant is filed with your county clerk, it becomes a judgment lien or levy against your property in that county and a public record.
 The sheriff is responsible for collecting on a judgment lien.
 The amount of a judgment lien equals the amount of tax due, penalties, interest, collection fees and the clerk's cost and damages.
 The sheriff may sell your property, garnish your wages or levy bank accounts, in order to collect the amount due.

-The Department may release a lein against property if the cost of selling it is greater than the tax liability or if the sale would not reduce the liability by either 10 percent or $1,000.
+The department may release a lien against property if the cost of selling it is greater than the tax liability or if the sale would not reduce the liability by either 10 percent or $1,000.

-The Department conducts an annual hearing by July 1 of each year.
+The department conducts an annual hearing by July 1 of each year.
 The purpose of the hearing is to provide you with an opportunity to recommend changes in statutes and departmental policies, processes and procedures.
-An announcement about the public hearing is in the IT-40 Indiana Individual Income Tax Return Booklet.
+An announcement about the public hearing is in the individual income tax booklets, which may be accessed at www.in.gov/dor/3489.htm.

 We also submit an annual report to the Governor each year.
 This report includes areas with continuing problems, statistics about our audit process, and recommendations for improving taxpayer compliance and departmental administration.